-- A physical barrier is recommended if there are at risk individuals in the house. - To restrict access to a fireplace or stove, install an adjustable safety gate to keep toddlers, young children and other at risk individuals out of the room and away from hot surfaces. - Install a switch lock or a wall/remote control with child protection lockout feature. - · Keep remote controls out of reach of children. - Never leave children alone near a hot fireplace, whether operating or cooling down.
+- A physical barrier is recommended if there are at risk individuals in the house. - To restrict access to a fireplace or stove, install an adjustable safety gate to keep toddlers, young children and other at risk individuals out of the room and away from hot surfaces. - Install a switch lock or a wall/remote control with child protection lockout feature.

-- Teach children to NEVER touch the fireplace. - Consider not using the fireplace when children will be present.
+- · Keep remote controls out of reach of children. - Never leave children alone near a hot fireplace, whether operating or cooling down. - Teach children to NEVER touch the fireplace. - Consider not using the fireplace when children will be present.

-Contact your dealer for more information, or visit: www. hpba.org/safety-information.
+Contact your dealer for more information, or visit: www. hpba.org/Product-Info/Fireplace-Stove-Heater/Glass- Fronts-Safety.